mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.md

                                 * what if stolen token is never used twice?
                                   * security relies on seeing token twice
                                   * scenario: attacker steals token and waits until application goes offline (user closed app, is on the airplane etc)
-            1. Grok AI can then use the Access Token to gain access to the target API
+            1. Grok AI can now use the access_token to call protected APIs (e.g., user profile, data endpoints)
-            1. Grok AI creates a secure session for you (e.g., via an HttpOnly cookie) and you are now logged in
+            1. Grok AI creates a secure session for the user
-                * creates a user session in its own system (e.g., a session ID stored in a DB or memory)
+                * user session is created in Grok AI’s backend (e.g., stored in memory or a session DB)
-                * sends a secure Set-Cookie response back to your browser
+                * Set-Cookie header is sent in the response
                     * `Set-Cookie: session=abcxyz; HttpOnly; Secure; SameSite=Lax`
-                        * HttpOnly: JavaScript can’t access it (mitigates XSS)
+                        * `HttpOnly`: JavaScript can’t access it (mitigates XSS)
-                        * Secure: Only sent over HTTPS
+                        * `Secure`: Only sent over HTTPS
-                        * SameSite: Prevents the browser from sending it in cross-site requests (helps block CSRF)
+                        * `SameSite`: Prevents the browser from sending it in cross-site requests (helps block CSRF)
     * to mitigate the risk of stealing authorization code you can use PKCE
         * stands for: Proof Key for Code Exchange
         * problem with standard authorization code flow: public client